 How long does it take before the Prius hybrid battery needs a replacement?

-The lifespan of a Prius hybrid battery can vary depending on several factors, including the age of the vehicle, driving conditions, and maintenance history.
+The lifespan can vary depending on several factors, including the age of the vehicle, driving conditions, and maintenance history.
 However, on average, a Toyota Prius hybrid battery can last anywhere from 8 to 10 years or more.

 Verdict